The following outlines some Payroll Tax issues most commonly overlooked by employers.

 In ascertaining if the contractor provisions apply, an employer must first determine if the payment is to an employee or contractor.

 If the person performing the work is an employee then the payments must be included in full.
-However, if the payments were made to a contractor then it is a question of whether the payments include a labour component and finally if one of the seven exclusions apply.
+However, if the payments were made to a contractor then the relevant contractor provisions apply unless one of the seven exclusions apply.

 The Commissioner has issued a number of payroll tax rulings that explain the interpretation and application of the contractor provisions.
-For information about these rulings contact us on (03) 6166 4400 or by e-mail or view the Rulings Index
+For information refer to the Rulings Index

 Employment agency provisions were introduced that deem the employment agency to be the employer of its on-hired workers.
 Therefore, no payroll tax is payable on on-hired employees as this is the responsibility of the employment agency.